isabella232/gimp-book-painting/parametric-brushes.md

 To explore I have revised a bit the Pencil Generic Paint Dynamics to adapt better it to other dry media and it [here]().
 [ToDo]

-_Figure 3 - Samples using many parametric brushes with my paint dynamic for dry media._ [ToDo]
+<div style="font-size:small">_Figure 3 - Samples using many parametric brushes with my paint dynamic for dry media._</div> [ToDo]

-_Figure 4 - Sample with my Paint dynamics for generic dry media with airbrush and other paint tools.
-I’ve used the jitter to control the spread of the medium._[ToDo]
+<div style="font-size:small">_Figure 4 - Sample with my Paint dynamics for generic dry media with airbrush and other paint tools.
+I’ve used the jitter to control the spread of the medium._</div>[ToDo]

 ### Samples and Tests
 Samples and tests are published in 2013 on my g+ account and, all are realized with a paint dynamics shared [here]().
 [ToDo]